|How do I apply for membership on the CJA panel? |

 If the court has approved a subpoena under Fed.
 R. Crim.P.
 17(b), the fact witness fee and travel reimbursements are paid by the Office of the United States Marshal.
 Please see the felony panel manual for further instructions.
 The travel authorization form must be filled out correctly and delivered by the panel attorney to the Office of the U.S. Marshal in order to secure the fact witness reimbursement.
 A fact witness reimbursement form is in the form list at the end of this section.

 Interpreters for court proceedings are paid for by the court.
 If you require an interpreter in court, you may contact the Assistant United States Attorney handling the case, or in the Northern Division, you may notify Deputy Clerk Martina West at 410-962-3837.
 If your case is being heard in the Southern Division, you should contact Deputy Clerk Kathy Chiarizia, at 301-344-3104.

 If you require an interpreter for a client meeting, CJA funds are utilized.
 For an out of court meeting, you should seek authorization from the district judge on a CJA form 21.
 Attach a letter to the form explaining your need for an interpreter as well as your basis for the estimated compensation, and forward the voucher and letter to the CJA Supervising Attorney.
-The current rate for a half day’s service is $192.00 and the rate for a full day’s service is $355.00.
-Since more than one meeting with the client probably will be required, it may be advisable to seek authorization from the district judge for the statutory maximum of $1,600.00.
-The interpreter should not file for compensation until the conclusion of his or her services.
+The current rate for a half day’s service is $210.00 and the rate for a full day’s service is $388.00.
+Since more than one meeting with the client probably will be required, it may be advisable to seek authorization from the district judge for the statutory maximum of $2,400.00.

 |I need an interpreter, investigator or expert, but I don’t know who to call.
 What should I do? |